-SC-619 Gender and Sexuality in Early Christian Texts
+SC-619 Men, Women, and Sex in Early Christian Texts

-Christian texts have played a major role in the construction of today's social values and norms.
+What do Christian texts have to do with "it" - the construction of today's social values and norms, that is?
 How much of their teachings have we maintained?
 What have we changed?
 This course will explore the cultural constructions of gender and sexuality in various New Testament and other early Christian writings.
 In dialogue with the interdisciplinary field of gender studies (including feminist theory and criticism and masculinity studies) we will analyze texts that illustrate that gender and sexuality were interrelated categories in early Christian literature.
-Topics such as male and female roles/relations, gendered representations of God, eroticism, and virginity, etc. will be considered.
-We will also deal with the "So What?" question: What is the relevance of this material for contemporary issues such as women's leadership, violence against women and other "other-ed" individuals, homosexuality, etc. (Summer 2014)
+We will explore topics such as male and female roles/relations, gendered representations of God, eroticism, and virginity, etc. Interested yet?
+We will also deal with the "So What?" question: Why does it matter?
+Button-pushing conversations about women's leadership in religious settings, violence against women and other "other-ed" individuals, and homosexuality (to name a few), should do the trick.
+You be the judge.
+(Summer 2016)